Convert Technical Atmosphere to Picopascal (at to pPa)

 How do you convert at to pPa formula?

-The main formula to convert at to pPa is to multiply at value by 9.80665e+16.
+The main formula for the conversion of the at value to pPa amount is to multiply the at value by 9.80665e+16.

 There are 9.80665e+16 Picopascal in 1 Technical Atmosphere.To convert from Technical Atmosphere to Picopascal, multiply your figure by 9.80665e+16 (or divide by 1.019716e-17).